facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/preserve-memo-validation/error.useCallback-infer-less-specific-conditional-access.expect.md

 ## Error

 ```
 [ReactForget] Todo: Could not preserve manual memoization because an inferred dependency does not match the dependency list in source.
-The inferred dependency was `propA`, but the source dependencies were [propA.a, propB.x.y]
+The inferred dependency was `propA`, but the source dependencies were [propA.a, propB.x.y].
+Detail: inferred less specific property than source
 ```